Chicory, not just a coffee alternative!

 Recipe

-• 4 larger firm but ripe pears (Bosc, Bartlett).
+• 3-4 larger firm but ripe pears (Bosc, Bartlett).
 You can poach more pears in this liquid.
-Leave the stems on if they have stems.
+You can leave the stems attached if they have stems.

 • 1/8 -1/4 cup of sugar